Grinderofl/FluentModelBuilder/README.md

 # FluentModelBuilder

-Provides an extension for Entity Framework 7 in the form of a provider, to configure `ModelBuilder` from outside `DbContext`, with a fluent interface, convention-based assembly scanning and set of useful extension methods to suit different situations of model alterations.
+Provides a provider for Entity Framework 7 that helps configure `ModelBuilder` from outside `DbContext`, with a fluent interface, convention-based assembly scanning, and useful set of extension methods to suit different convention situations of model alterations.

 ## Goals